RodellRodriguez/fantasy-basketball-yahoo/README.md

 **To-Do List**

 - [ ] Exception handling
-- [x] Do a report for 7 days
+- [x] Do a report for x number of days
-- [x] Have the report mention if all the fantasy positions have games and which ones don't
+- [x] Have the report mention if any benched players are Active